 This checklist helps parents find out how well they are doing in creating a literacy-rich environment in their home, and what more they can do to enrich their child's exposure to books and reading.

 The What Works Clearinghouse reviewed the research on two practices used in center-based settings with 3- to 5-year-old preK children, as well as a number of specific curricula.
 Positive results are shown for (1) Phonological awareness training and (2) Interactive and dialogic reading.

 In preschool, your child will learn many types of skills.
 Reading books together in which the characters are going through the same thing can also help your preschooler develop these important skills.Below are four books in which the characters are learning some of the same skills as your preschooler.
 Consider adding these to your next stack from the library.

 It's important to remember that a lack of sleep can greatly impact your preschooler's behavior and ability to have a good day at preschool.
 Try this little experiment with your child to make sure they understand and maintain an appropriate sleep schedule.

-"Get Ready to Read" is a fast, free, research-based, and easy-to-use screening tool.
-It consists of 20 questions that parents and caregivers can ask a four-year-old to see if he or she is on track for learning how to read.
+"Get Ready to Read" is a fast, free, research-based, and easy-to-use screening tool It consists of 20 questions that parents and caregivers can ask a four-year-old to see if they are on track for learning how to read.